Communication protocol: OSI standardization

 Nowadays, the IETF has become a standards organization for the protocols in use on the Internet.
-RM/OSI has extended its model to include connectionless services and because of this, both TCP and IP could be developed into international standards.
+RM/OSI has extended its model to include connectionless services, and because of this, both TCP and IP could be developed into international standards.

 Wire image

-The wire image of a protocol is the information that a non-participant observer is able to glean from observing the protocol messages, including both information explicitly given meaning by the protocol, but also inferences made by the observer.
+The wire image of a protocol is the information that a non-participant observer is able to glean from observing the protocol messages, including both information explicitly given meaning by the protocol and inferences made by the observer.
 Unencrypted protocol metadata is one source making up the wire image, and side-channels including packet timing also contribute.
 Different observers with different vantages may see different wire images.

 The wire image is relevant to end-user privacy and the extensibility of the protocol.

 If some portion of the wire image is not cryptographically authenticated, it is subject to modification by intermediate parties (i.e., middleboxes), which can influence protocol operation.
 Even if authenticated, if a portion is not encrypted, it will form part of the wire image, and intermediate parties may intervene depending on its content (e.g., dropping packets with particular flags).
 Signals deliberately intended for intermediary consumption may be left authenticated but unencrypted.

 The wire image can be deliberately engineered, encrypting parts that intermediaries should not be able to observe and providing signals for what they should be able to.
 If provided signals are decoupled from the protocol's operation, they may become untrustworthy.
 Benign network management and research are affected by metadata encryption; protocol designers must balance observability for operability and research against ossification resistance and end-user privacy.
 The IETF announced in 2014 that it had determined that large-scale surveillance of protocol operations is an attack due to the ability to infer information from the wire image about users and their behaviour, and that the IETF would "work to mitigate pervasive monitoring" in its protocol designs; this had not been done systematically previously.
 The Internet Architecture Board recommended in 2023 that disclosure of information by a protocol to the network should be intentional, performed with the agreement of both recipient and sender, authenticated to the degree possible and necessary, only acted upon to the degree of its trustworthiness, and minimised and provided to a minimum number of entities.
 Engineering the wire image and controlling what signals are provided to network elements was a "developing field" in 2023, according to the IAB.